joshua-mason/hewn/README.md

 # Hewn

+> **Note:** This crate is experimental and in early development.
+> Expect breaking changes and incomplete features.

 Hewn is a simple, fun, and portable game engine for building terminal and WASM games in Rust.

 ## Features